weijie-chen/Linear-Algebra-With-Python/README.md

 The lectures notes are loosely based on several textbooks:

-1. <b><i>Linear Algebra and Its Applications</i></b> by David Lay
+1. <b><i>Linear Algebra and Its Applications</i></b> by Gilbert Strang
-2. <b><i>Linear Algebra With Applications</i></b> by Gareth Williams
+2. <b><i>Linear Algebra and Its Applications</i></b> by David Lay
 3. <b><i>Introduction to Linear Algebra With Applications</i></b> by DeFranza & Gagliardi
-4. <b><i>Linear Algebra and Its Applications</i></b> by Gilbert Strang
+4. <b><i>Linear Algebra With Applications</i></b> by Gareth Williams

 ![cover-min](https://user-images.githubusercontent.com/59842360/83939172-64df6c00-a7e3-11ea-80b1-058af696d5a3.png)

-However, the crux is not to prove all the theorems, but to demonstrate and visualize.
+However, the crux of the course is not about proving theorems, but to demonstrate the practice and visualize the concepts.
 Thus we will not engage in strictly precise deduction or notation, rather we aim to clarify the elusive concepts and thanks to Python/MATLAB, the task is much easier now.

 ## Prerequisites
 Though the lectures are for beginners, it is beneficial that attendants had certain amount of exposure to a little linear algebra and calculus before.